mark-watson/SwiftAI-book/manuscript/openai.md

 }
 ~~~~~~~~

-I convert JSON data to a sequence ...
-TBD
+I convert JSON data to a string output by searching for constants "text:" and "index:" instead of using a JSON parser like I do in the later KGN example.

 The three example functions all use this **openAiHelper** function.
 The first example function **completions** sets the parameters to complete a text fragment.
 You have probably seen examples of the OpenAI GPT-3 model writing stories, given a starting sentence.
 We are using the same model and functionality here: